2/4/2025

 Jacob

-OK I see.
-And like finally on this topic you you talked about order value but you have previously also talked about like the number of sales and number of qualified leads.
-Do you have a figure of how that has developed.
-Yeah the biggest
+Okay, I see.
+And like finally on this topic, you talked about order value, but you have previously also talked about like the number of sales and number of qualified leads.
+Do you have a figure of how that has developed?

 speaker

-difference for us now is actually in order value.
-There we see the biggest improvement as number of sales picked up a little bit but not a lot.
-The biggest difference is in the order value which also goes this theory of ours that the larger it's actually easier to get approval for the larger orders because they are always approved by a border.
-So one where is the small orders are probably just operationally done and with people with a saving mandate don't don't allow that as much.
-So so the big difference is is the order intake.
+Yeah, the biggest difference for us now is actually in order value.
+There we see the biggest improvement. as number of sales picked up a little bit but not a lot the biggest differences in the order value which also goes this theory of ours that the larger it's actually easier to get approval for the larger orders because they are always approved by a board or so on whereas the small orders are probably just operationally done and with people with a saving mandate don't Don't allow that as much.
+So the big difference is the order intake.
 The number of deals was also a little bit growing.
-Number of leads is really good too but we are not sure yet of the quality of the leads because a lot of them are an unusually large amount is due to outbound activities from us where we have we've invested a lot in our sales force during the fall and those that sales forces is working a lot on outbound activities.
-And and we can't be certain until something has turned into a deal that it so it's not all like it's not the customers calling us begging to to buy.
-It's us calling them begging to begging to buy probably.
-But but the lead numbers look look really good but they've also required a lot of effort.
-So so we'll have to it will have to be a couple of quarters before we feel totally confident in that.
+Number of leads is really good too, but we are not sure yet of the quality of the leads because a lot of them are an unusually large amount is due to outbound activities. from us where we have we've invested a lot in our sales force during the fall and those that sales forces is working a lot on outbound activities and and we can't be certain until something has turned into a deal that it so it's not all like it's not the customers calling us begging to to buy it's us calling them begging to begging to buy probably but but uh this the leads numbers look look really good but they've also required a lot of effort so so we'll have to it will have to be a couple of quarters before we feel totally confident in that okay thank you for for that and moving on to to some questions about your head count we've touched upon it uh here before but

 speaker